Incredibly effective at hydrating skin without feeling greasy. Natural lavender scent is a nice bonus that separates it from the rest of the pack.

 At BestReviews, we’re here to make shopping easy for you.
 We do thorough research, test products in our labs, grill the experts, and consult existing customers in order to pass on the info to you.
 And we always buy our own products, rather than accepting anything free from manufacturers, so you can trust that our reviews are honest and unbiased.

-If you’re ready to buy a hand cream, check out the matrix above for our top recommendations.
+If you’re ready to buy a hand cream, check out the product list above for our top recommendations.
 For more on how to find the best hand cream for you, including what ingredients to look for and our dry skin tips and tricks, keep reading.

 Cold, dry weather is the number one cause of dry, rough hands.
 The lack of humidity in the air strips your skin of moisture, leaving your hands dehydrated.